-•WCPFC: December, 2012
+• WCPFC: December, 2013

-•IATTC: June, 2013
+• IATTC: June, 2013

-Three of the major commercial tunas have Pacific-wide distributions: North Pacific albacore, South Pacific albacore and Pacific bluefin.
+Three of the major commercial tunas with Pacific-wide distributions are warranted treatment as Pacific-wide stocks due to their scales of movement between the WCPO and the EPO: North Pacific albacore, South Pacific albacore and Pacific bluefin.
 The responsibility for their management is shared between IATTC and WCPFC.
 In terms of stock assessments, the International Scientific Committee for Tuna and Tuna-Like Species in the North Pacific Ocean (ISC) evaluates North Pacific albacore and Pacific bluefin; the SPC evaluates South Pacific albacore.

-Data sources: The main sources of information for this section are WCPFC (2012), ISC (2010), ISC (2011), ISC (2013) and Harley et al. (2011) for catch and stock status data.
+Data sources: The main sources of information for this section are WCPFC (2013), ISC (2013) and Harley et al. (2011) for catch and stock status data.
 Information available publicly from ISC is often limited or difficult to find.